 COMPLETE WEEKLY NOTES (pdf)

-Both matches this week can be followed via live stats through GoPoly.com.
+Both home matches this week will be available via live stats on GoPoly.com with THIS LINK.

-SWEEPING SUCCESS: With two sweep victories during all of last season, Cal Poly has already secured five such triumphs this year, tying the total number of sweep wins during the 2013 season.
-The last time Cal Poly won six matches via a clean sweep?
-2011.
+SWEEPING SUCCESS: With two sweep victories during all of last season, Cal Poly has already secured four such wins this year.
+The last time the Mustangs produced more than three sweep victories in a single season was 2013 when Cal Poly earned five.

 TO THEME OR NOT TO THEME: Every Cal Poly volleyball home match this season features a theme, including an Oct.
-16 matchup versus Cal State Fullerton, which is a "Pink Out" game, with all fans in attendance encouraged to wear pink in honor of Breast Cancer Awareness Month.
-All fans wearing pink on Friday receive two-for-one general admission seating.
-On Saturday, Oct.
-17 against UC Riverside, the theme is "Young Athlete Day", with all 13-and-under youth receiving complimentary admission.
+10 Blue-Green Rivalry matchup against UC Santa Barbara that encourages all fans in attendance to wear green for a "Green Out".
+Cal Poly's match on Oct.
+16 versus Cal State Fullerton is a "Pink Out" game, with all fans in attendance encouraged to wear pink.

 EXPERIENCE KEY TO CAL POLY IN 2015: Key returners for the Mustangs this season include sophomore Raeann Greisen (San Diego, Calif.), who was named to the All-Big West Conference Freshman Team after a 359 kill campaign, and senior Nicole Kessler (San Diego, Calif.), who boasted the second-most digs (444) among all conference players a season ago.
 Sophomore Taylor Nelson (Granite Bay, Calif.) produced a team-high 14 double-doubles in 2014 and provides Cal Poly with a steady offensive weapon (team-best 880 assists to go along with 232 digs and 135 kills).